Most Leaders Steward Everything Except Themselves

 Ian and I rarely take summer vacations.
 Even when our son was school-aged, we would usually plan our annual trip within a week or two of classes ending.
 And now that he’s graduated, we always travel off-season.

-Part of this habit is practical.
+Part of this habit is based on personal preferences.
 We don’t particularly enjoy extreme heat, and we definitely don’t enjoy crowds.
-Traveling this way means things feel calmer, slower, and more in tune with how we actually like to experience a place.
+Traveling this way means things feel more in tune with how we actually like to experience a place.

-This preference also reflects something deeper for us.
+This preference also reflects something deeper.
 Our vacation time feels precious, and the act of planning and traveling are simply my favorite things to do.
 Because we have a limited budget and time away, it is worth it to use these resources thoughtfully.

 Canopy of Calm, watercolor by Ian Mutton